-- The golden liquid that you poured into a separate dish is clarified, use this for recipes as needed.
+- The golden liquid in the separate dish is clarified, use this for cooking or dipping with as desired.

-- Once melted and cooled for a few minutes, pour liquid through a cheesecloth to strain out the foam and solids.
+- Once melted and cooled for a few minutes, strain liquid through a cheesecloth to separate.
+A coffee filter will do the trick too.

-- Melt then pour all the liquid in a container.
-Refrigerate and once solid again, remove from container.
-Scrape off foam and milk solids on the top and bottom ends where the foamy parts have settled.
+- Melt as directed above then pour all the liquid in a container.
+Refrigerate and once it has solidified, remove from container.
+Scrape off the top and bottom ends where the foamy parts have settled.

-- Once melted, pour into a gravy or fat separator to pour out the liquid and leave milk solids behind.
+- Once melted put into a gravy or fat separator to pour out the liquid and leave milk solids behind.

 Quick Microwave Method:

-- Melt it in microwave, let sit for a couple minutes and then pour through cheesecloth or coffee filter to strain.
+- Heat carefully in microwave, let sit for a couple minutes and then pour through cheesecloth or coffee filter to strain.
 Because microwaves vary so much in their heating power, I don’t prefer this technique at all, too easy to overheat the product.

-You could also try melting it in a cup and then use a large spoon to hold solids inside cup while you pour out the clarified part.
+You could also try melting it in a cup and then use a large spoon to hold solids inside the vessel while you pour out the clarified part.